tanersa/sharksDocker-compose/README.md

 We'll use **docker compose** in order to **orchestrate** docker containers in lower environments.

 Use yaml file to configure your applications' services.
 You would be able to create and start all services with a single command from your configuration file.
+In comparison with other container orchestration tool **K8s**, **docker compose** is less complicated.
+Containers can be destroyed with just command.

 Let's find a solution using **Docker-Compose**...